 In 2008, BDCHS added athletics to its program.
 The school is now a full member of the Florida High School Athletic Association (FHSAA) and is eligible to participate in the State Championship Series in Class 2A District 10.
-BDCHS offers several sports; including volleyball, girls’ and boys’ bowling, girls’ and boys’ basketball, softball, baseball, and boys’ soccer and next year we have added tennis, golf, and girls’ soccer.
-In three years of competition and only one year of post-season eligibility, the school has earned two Class 2A District 10 Runner-up trophies, as well as one Regional Championship and a State Finals appearance by the baseball team.
-The bowling team has won two consecutive District titles.
+BDCHS offers several sports, including: volleyball, bowling, basketball, softball, baseball, cheer leading, cross country, flag football (girls), golf, soccer and tennis.

-The core curriculum is taught through college readiness programs, including Advanced Placement (AP) and Dual Enrollment courses, enhanced by AVID instructional delivery, enforced through the use of modified block scheduling, global and distance learning opportunities, is centered around community & service learning, and is continued throughout the year using Summer Bridge.
+The core curriculum is taught through college readiness programs, including Advanced Placement (AP) and Dual Enrollment courses, enhanced by AVID instructional delivery, enforced using modified block scheduling, global and distance learning opportunities, is centered around community & service learning, and is continued throughout the year using Summer Bridge.

 BDCHS Founders Derrick Brooks & Eddie DeBartolo